 SPRING SEMESTER

-HPAM 7890 – Strategic Management & Marketing in Health Care Organizations (3 hours)
+HPAM 7890 – Strategic Management in Healthcare Organizations (3 hours)

 HPAM 7950 – Capstone Project in Health Administration (3 hours)